Louis0723/discord-webhook-catch-bot/README.md

+# CYBAVO Discord
-# Catch Webhook and Delete about that anything.
+## Catch Webhook and Delete about that anything.

+## Catch QRCode and reply QRCode content on discord

 # Step
 ## Pre-work